There’s no doubt Thunderbolt is unparalleled thanks to its near-zero latency and up to 6 peripherals connectivity without any loss in transfer speed.

 Motu has now equipped 8Pre-es with the SAME QUALITY and 123 dB dynamic range as the brand’s flagship 1248 model.

-A thunderbolt audio interface is one thing, but what if we told you there are more connectivity options?
+A thunderbolt audio interface is one thing, but what if I told you it has even more connectivity options?

-MOTU also has Hi-speed USB 2.0, AVB/TSN Ethernet (for standalone operation!), and even an iOS option for using it with your iPad through the camera adapter of its USB.
+MOTU also has Hi-speed USB 2.0, AVB/TSN Ethernet (for standalone operation,) and an iOS option for using it with your iPad through the camera adapter of its USB.

 It possesses ALL the mixing options you want.
 Take a look at these incredible features!